SpellholdStudios/Saradas_Magic_for_BG2/README.md

 - Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance.
 - Commented code as much as possible.
 - Added native EET compatibility (thanks Austin!):
-    - Added WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.
+    - Added WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games. added adaptation of «chapter» variables in TP2 in case of installation on EET
+    - Added chapters continuity for EET games.
 - Added native classic BG2:ToB compatibility (thanks Austin and Gwendolyne!):
     - Restored items usability restriction flags in description for classic games and automatically removed them for EE games with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function.
     - Provided NPC portraits for original games.
 - Proofread strrefs (Gwendolyne).
-- Fully TRAified the mod (some lines were not traified in .d and tp2 file).
+- Fully TRAified the mod (some lines in tp2 ans some .d files were not traified).
 - Added a brand new *saradas_magic_2-readme-english.html* file.
 - Lower cased files.
 - Reorganized mod architecture tree: created folders to sort files according to their types.